hieunc229/copilot-clone/README.md

 ### Available settings

 - `sites` allows to enable or disable a source site.
-By the default, only `stackoverflow.com` is enabled.
-You might need to config this settings in the `.vscode/settings.json` file (by click on **Edit in settings.json**)
+By the default, only `Stackoverflow` is enabled.

 - `maxResults` is the maximum number of results.
 It's `12` by default.
 Note: Since Captain Stack will fetch all the results from a page, the final number of results could be more than `maxResults`